Center for Cognitive Behavior Therapy

 Child Section

 The Child Section of the CCBT (C-CCBT) currently offers psychological assessment and treatment services for youth and their families.
 The C-CCBT has special expertise in the psychosocial treatment of childhood anxiety, depression, trauma, inattention/hyperactivity, oppositional behaviors.
-Under the supervision of directors and licensed psychologists Brad Nakamura and Daniel Wilkie, C-CCBT graduate students and post-doctoral fellows provide all intervention services, including brief consultations, child therapy, parent education and training in both individual and group formats.
+Under the supervision of directors and licensed psychologists Brad Nakamura, Daniel Wilkie and Caroline Françoise Acra, C-CCBT graduate students and post-doctoral fellows provide all intervention services, including brief consultations, child therapy, parent education and training in both individual and group formats.
 These evidence-based services (see the State of Hawaii's Help Your Keiki website for more information on youth problems and supported treatment approaches) can be delivered in the clinic and/or at the youth’s home or school.
 Assessments and treatment arranged by the State of Hawaiʻi Departments of Education or Health are free for clients.
 Self-referred clients are offered a sliding fee scale.
 No third party insurance is accepted.

 Eating Disorders